acSpock/duolingo-js/README.md

 I just started this wrapper for a side project.
 I will be updating the README and project  as I go.

+Make sure you use "type": "module" in your package.json

 ## Installation

 install with npm